AlvinZhao2020/Yep/README.md

-User needs to log in before leaving a review for one business, when user logged in he or she will get a session-token and next time when user opens this app , no more login needed.A good thing is , if user doesnt want to sign up, just click demoUser button,then will login automaticly as a demo user.
+User needs to log in before leaving a review for one business, when user logged in he or she will get a session-token and next time when user opens this app , no more login needed.A good thing is , if user doesnt want to sign up, just click demoUser button,then will login automatically as a demo user.

 ![Alt Text](app/assets/images/sessionshow.gif)

 ### Search

-Users can search for their favorite kind of businesses
+Users can search for their favorite kind of businesses, right now in database there is only one city: San Francisco, Input anything that cant not be found , will lead user to businesses index page.

 ![Alt Text](app/assets/images/searchshow.gif)